 Finally, plaintiff argues that the doctrine of equitable estoppel tolls the statute of repose.
-In his complaint, plaintiff alleges that the acts in question occurred "on many occasions from 2011 to 2013."
-Some of plaintiff's claims likely happened before May 23, 2012, which was four years before plaintiff filed an administrative claim.
+In his complaint, plaintiff alleges that the acts in question occurred at least six times from 2010 through at least 2013.
+Some of plaintiff's claims may have happened before August 19, 2012, which was four years before plaintiff filed an administrative claim.
 The court therefore addresses whether the time to file a claim may be tolled based on general principles of equitable estoppel.